htcfreek/SimpleLapsGui/README.md

 **Can I configure the tool to copy links instead of opening them?**

-Yes this is possible by starting the PowerShell script with the parameter `-CopyLinkTargetsToClipboard`.
+Yes this is possible by starting the PowerShell script with the parameter `‑CopyLinkTargetsToClipboard`.

 **How can I improve the range of characters supported for account name and password at the zoom view?**